jhenals/Jhenamj/README.md

 - 👋 Hi, I’m Jhenalyn Subol
 - 👀 I’m interested in Programming 💻, Piano 🎹 and Poetry 📝
-- 🌱 I’m currently pursuing my Bachelor's degree in Computer Engineering at the University of Calabria (UniCal)
+- 🌱 I’m currently pursuing my Bachelor's degree in Computer Engineering at the University of Calabria
 - 📫 How to reach me: suboljhenalyn3@gmail.com
 <!---
 jhenals/jhenals is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.